The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This note discusses the capital gains tax (CGT) position of the following categories of people:

 The note does not cover the position of temporary non-residents, who are those people who are no longer resident but remain within the scope of the UK CGT regime.
-See the Temporary non-residence and Capital gains tax on leaving the UK guidance notes.
+See the Temporary non-residence and UK capital gains tax liability of temporary non-residents guidance notes.

 Guidance on reporting foreign capital gains and losses is given at the end of this note.

-An individual who is UK resident and domiciled is taxed on his worldwide capital gains arising in the tax year.
-Any capital losses can be set against his gains, see the Use of capital losses guidance note.
+An individual who is UK resident and domiciled or deemed domiciled is taxed on their worldwide capital gains arising in the tax year.
+Any capital losses can be set against their gains, see the Use of capital losses guidance note.

-In other words, for the person who is UK resident and domiciled, it does not matter whether the gains are from foreign assets or UK assets.
-The only difference between UK and foreign gains is that, if he has suffered foreign tax on the capital gain, he can normally claim double tax relief, see the Foreign tax relief guidance note and HMRC Helpsheet HS261 .
+In other words, for the person who is UK resident and domiciled or deemed domiciled, it does not matter whether the gains are from foreign assets or UK assets.
+The only difference between UK and foreign gains is that, if they have suffered foreign tax on the capital gain, they can normally claim double tax relief.
+See the Foreign tax relief guidance note and HMRC Helpsheet HS261.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 What is an Age 18–25 trust?The special category of Age 18–25 trusts was introduced by FA 2006 to offer some compensation for the loss of old style accumulation and maintenance (A&M) trusts.
 The A&M regime offered exemption from IHT charges on trusts in favour of children and young adults up to the